ksherlock/mpw-tools/README.md

 file in the `$MPW:Help:` directory rather than searching through a single monolithic help file.

+* ListRez: List the resources in a Macintosh resource file.

+* ListRezIIgs: List the resources in a IIgs resource file.

+* MakeEnums: Print struct offsets for various records (for use with MPW development).

 * OverlayIIgs: replacement for the OverlayIIgs command.
 (This has been tested under MPW.)

+* Parameters: replacement for the Parameters command.

+* ReadGlobal: Display a global value.

 * SetFile: replacement for the SetFile command.
 Currently only filetype and creator type are supported.

-* ListRez: List the resources in a Macintosh resource file.

-* ListRezIIgs: List the resources in a IIgs resource file.